Skip to main content

 Prerequisites

-• rLLM installed to the newest version (see this guide)
+• rLLM installed (see this guide)

 • Basic familiarity with Python asyncio programming

-• Having a Tinker API key (we use Tinker as the backend for this tutorial), and export TINKER_API_KEY=<your_api_key> set in your environment
+• A Tinker API key with export TINKER_API_KEY=<your_api_key> set in your environment (this tutorial uses the Tinker backend)

 How the solver-judge workflow works